 Who designed the covers?- Dawn Sullivan with the input of Author Nicole Garcia.
 They actually have a joint venture creating book covers and swag for Authors and they do an awesome job!

-Her latest release, Beyond the Veil (Book 1 of Shadow Company) is available at Amazon, Barnes & Noble, Sony, I-Tunes, and Smashwords.com.
+My latest release, Deliberate Intent (Book 2 of Shadow Company) is available at Amazon, Barnes & Noble, Sony, I-Tunes, and Smashwords.com.
 The Western Werewolf Legend is also available in one compelling read, The Western Werewolf Legend, 1-3.

 You can reach Catherine at -